robcarruthers/prologix_gpib/README.md

 ### CLI

-The gem comes with a simple cli for querying controllers:
+The gem comes with a simple cli for finding controllers:

 ```bash
 $ plx list